 WordPress is currently the most popular content management system in the world, powering over 25% of new websites.
 When you consider WordPress’s ease-of-use, customizability, strong support community, and out-of-the-box SEO, it is easy to see why.

-But as Spiderman’s uncle tells us, with widespread adoption comes great vulnerability.
+But such popularity comes great vulnerability.
 What am I talking about here?
 I’m talking about hackers.
 Modern hackers are nothing at all like the friendly, “fight the power” teens from 80s and 90s films.
 They are out for one thing and one thing only — money.

 So what does this have to do with your website?
 Well, your website probably (hopefully!) gets a lot of traffic every day.
 A would-be hacker can see this, and may think to himself, “Hmm… that is a lot of traffic.
 I bet I could make some money from that traffic.”

 The hacker will then scan your website for common vulnerabilities, and if any are found, he will take control of your website — and your traffic!
 All of a sudden, your visitors and potential customers find themselves looking at a website filled with knock-off “Rolex” watches.

 Because WordPress is so widely used by publishers such as yourself, the vulnerabilities for it are quite well known.
 Hackers know that an exploit for WordPress has a high likelihood of being applicable to almost any blog or website.

 But fear not!
 These hackers may sound scary, but their attacks are typically quite unsophisticated.
 With just a few simple steps, you can protect yourself from a vast majority of potential threats.